‘Game Of Thrones’ Star Rose Leslie Admits She Hasn’t Started Planning Her Wedding To Kit Harington

 “I haven’t tackled it.
 There’s just too much to do.”

-Currently, Leslie is busy filming CBS legal drama The Good Fight, in which she plays lawyer Maia Rindell.
+Currently, Leslie is busy filming the CBS legal drama The Good Fight, in which she plays lawyer Maia Rindell.
 In the same interview, the actress dished about her new character and described her as someone “tragic, torn, and vulnerable.”

 Leslie also admitted that she loves playing “intricately damaged characters” like her first big break as Gwen on Downtown Abbey and Ygritte on Game Of Thrones.